dgaydukov/cert-aws/sa/files/sa.md

 * 308 (permanent)

 ###### crontab
-crontab notation is used in many places, including:
+crontab notation is used in many places, including: ASG scheduled action.
-* ASG scheduled action
 In a crontab command, the fields are: `* * * * *`
 ```
 minute of the hour